 A selection of the available project studentships that will be available for incoming students in 2019 may be found at https://www.dur.ac.uk/soft.matter/cdt/projects/.
 The full list will be posted on the website in due course.

-Applications to join the SOFI CDT will be accepted through the Durham University online application portal and applicants should complete the Online Application Form.
+Applications to join the SOFI2 CDT will be accepted through the Durham University online application portal and applicants should complete the Online Application Form.

 Notes for completing the University Online Application Form;

 Program Applied For.
-The course code for SOFI CDT is F1A101 - PhD in Soft Matter & Functional Interfaces (EPSRC CDT).
+The course name for SOFI2 CDT is PhD in Soft Matter & Functional Interfaces (EPSRC CDT).

 Department.
 When asked to indicate an academic department please put Chemistry.
 This does not imply that you will be joining a chemistry program!
 This is required since all PG students must be registered with a department and the chemistry department will be administering SOFI 2CDT admissions.

 Accommodation.
-All successful applicants will be offered (acceptance is not compulsory) accommodation and membership of the SOFI CDT home college - St Marys’ College.
+We anticipate that all successful applicants will be offered (acceptance is not compulsory) accommodation and membership of the SOFI2 home college - St Marys’ College.

 Field of Study.
 Please feel free to describe your field(s) of scientific interest.

 Finance and Funding.
-All successful applicants will be offered a SOFI CDT PhD studentship which covers both tuition fees (at UK and EU level) and a living allowance.
+All successful applicants will be offered a SOFI2 CDT PhD studentship which covers both tuition fees (at UK and EU level) and a living allowance.
 However the studentship will not cover tuition fees for international/overseas students.
-International students are welcome to apply but will need an additional source of funding to cover the additional fees for international students.
-Further information can be found at the Fees and Finance web pages.

 For further information on determining fee status for non-UK applicants please visit the UKCISA Fees Status website.